Pippin (musical): Act 2

 All alone on a stage, Pippin is surrounded by the Leading Player and the various Players.
 They tell him that the only fulfilling thing is their one perfect act, the Finale, in which Pippin will light himself on fire and "become one with the flame", implying that he will die in the process.
+They compare him to the sun, convincing him to sacrifice his life for one burst of glory.
 Just when he is about to do it, he realizes that there has to be something other than death and chooses not to follow through.
 Catherine and Theo enter, defying the script, and stand beside Pippin.
-He sings to her and that his purpose was never in magic, but rather to live an ordinary life ("Finale"/"Magic Shows and Miracles").
-Pippin also accuses the whole troupe of choosing him as a sacrifice to Satan, in which the furious Leading Player uses as a pretense to ultimately fire him along with Catherine and Theo because of their lack of progress, calling off the show and telling the rest of the Players and the orchestra to pack up and leave Pippin, Catherine, and Theo alone on the empty stage.
-After the now outcasted trio are abandoned by the troupe, Catherine asks Pippin how it felt to lose his job as star of the show, in which Pippin answers, "Trapped...but happy—which isn't too bad for the end of a musical comedy."
+He sings to her, realizing that his purpose was never in magic or spectacle, but rather to live an ordinary life ("Finale"/"Magic Shows and Miracles").
+The furious Leading Player throws a fit, calling off the show and telling the rest of the Players and the orchestra to pack up, leaving Pippin, Catherine, and Theo alone on the empty stage without sets, lights or costumes.
+Alone and abandoned by the troupe, Catherine asks Pippin how he feels.
+Pippin answers, "Trapped...but happy—which isn't too bad for the end of a musical comedy."

 Extended ending

 The "Theo ending" was originally conceived in 1998 by Mitch Sebastian, and is included in all newer productions of Pippin, including the 2013 Broadway revival.
 After the Players shun Pippin for not performing the grand finale, and he avers his contentment with a simple life with Catherine, Theo remains alone on stage and sings a verse of "Corner of the Sky", after which the Leading Player and the Players return, backed by the "Magic to Do" melody, implying that the existential crisis at the heart of the play is part of a cycle and will now continue, but with Theo as the Players' replacement for Pippin.
 Current productions vary between the two possible endings, though Schwartz himself has expressed his preference for the newer ending.
+This is also the ending used in most licensed versions of the musical.